vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 })
 ```

-When passing the scope instance into `stop()` API, it will stop all the effects and nested scopes recursively.
+When passing the scope instance into the `stop()` API, it will stop all the effects and nested scopes recursively.

 ```ts
 import { stop } from 'vue'